MarcStan/share-emergency-contacts/README.md

 **THIS REQUIRES A WORKING CAMERA.**

-By scanning the barcode from another person the data is instantly transfered without being uploaded to the internet.
-The information is only stored locally within the application.
+By scanning the barcode from another person the data is directly transfered without being uploaded to the internet.
+All information is stored in the barcode and locally within the application.

-The barcode also contains the maximum duration (if) set by the other person and the app will automatically delete the contact details once they expired.
+The barcode also contains the (optional) maximum duration if set by the person sharing the details.
+This allows automatic deletion once expired (e.g. short climbing trip with a bigger group and you don't want everyone to have your medical details forever).

 Once received the other person can add an optional category for the newly added person as well as a nickname.